Christopher Hinton, Baron Hinton of Bankside: Career

 Hinton was born on 12 May 1901 at Tisbury, Wiltshire.
 He attended school in Chippenham where his father was a schoolmaster, and left school at 16 to become an engineering apprentice with the Great Western Railway at Swindon.
 At 22 he was awarded the William Henry Allen scholarship of the Institution of Mechanical Engineers to Trinity College, Cambridge, where he graduated with a first class honours degree.

 Hinton then worked for Brunner Mond, later part of ICI, where he became Chief Engineer at the age of 29.
-At Brunner Mond he met Lillian Boyer (d.
-1973) whom he married in 1931.
+At Brunner Mond he met Lillian Boyer (died 1973) whom he married in 1931.
 They had one daughter, Mary (1932–2014), who married Arthur Mole, son of Sir Charles Mole, director-general of the Ministry of Works.

 During World War II, Hinton was seconded to the Ministry of Supply and became Deputy Director General, running ordnance factory construction and in charge of the Royal Filling Factories.

 In 1946, Hinton was appointed Deputy Controller of Production, Atomic Energy, and in 1954 when the Atomic Energy Authority was formed, was appointed Member for Engineering and Production as managing director of 'Industrial Group Risley' which comprised the Risley headquarters and laboratories at Culcheth, Capenhurst, Windscale, Springfields and Dounreay plus factories at Springfields, Capenhurst, Windscale, Calder, Dounreay and Chapelcross.
 Hinton's department was responsible for the design and construction of most of Britain's major nuclear plants, including Windscale, Capenhurst, Springfields and Dounreay.

 In 1957, Hinton became the first chairman of the Central Electricity Generating Board (CEGB).
 He retired in 1964 but right up until the time of his death the CEGB kept an office for him at their headquarters in Paternoster Square.
 For his 80th birthday the Research Division gave a party at which a birthday cake was equipped with 80 candles.
 These were so closely spaced that when he lit the central candle, the flame spread rapidly to all of the others.

 In 1965 he worked for six months in the Ministry of Transport and afterwards became a special adviser to the World Bank.
 He served as Chairman of the International Executive Committee of the World Energy Conference, 1962–68.

 He was created Baron Hinton of Bankside, of Dulwich in the County of London, a life peer, on 28 January 1965, and served as Chancellor of the University of Bath 1966 – 1979.
 He was appointed to the Order of Merit in 1976.

 Hinton Heavies

-The English architectural critic Reyner Banham dubbed the first 500MW units ordered by the CEGB the Hinton Heavies.
-A first for 500MW power station design, the stations are listed below in the order that the CEGB released them for construction.
+The English architectural critic Reyner Banham dubbed the first 500 MW units ordered by the CEGB the Hinton Heavies.
+A first for 500 MW power station design, the stations are listed below in the order that the CEGB released them for construction.